Our commitment to supporting the community

 Patient/clients served: 328

-Comprehensive rehabilitation services to treat concussions, helping patients return to work, school, and activities with fewer long-term complications.
+Offers comprehensive and patient-centered rehabilitation services to treat concussions and assists patients in returning to work, school, and play sooner and with fewer long-term complications.

 Wellness/ProMotion Program